 - Type of sport in which you take part.

 Your physical therapist will consider these factors when designing and adjusting your treatment program.
 They also will work closely with your surgeon to determine when it is safe for you to return to sports and other activities.

 Can This Injury or Condition Be Prevented?

-There is little research at this time to support exercise or other interventions such as bracing for prevention of meniscal injuries.
+There is little research at this time to support bracing to prevent meniscal injuries.
 However, you can make choices to help improve your overall fitness and keep your knees as strong and as healthy as possible.
-Practices that can help keep your knees strong include:
+Some ways that can help you keep your knees strong include:

-- Regular exercise to help strengthen the muscles that support your knees
+- Doing regular exercises to help strengthen the muscles that support your knees.

-- Avoiding twisting or turning quickly while your foot is planted on the ground, to help prevent stress to the knee that can cause a meniscal tear
+- Avoiding twisting or turning quickly while your foot is planted on the ground.
+This will help prevent stress to the knee that can cause a meniscal tear.

 If you already have knee problems, your physical therapist can help you develop a fitness program that takes your knees into account.
 Some exercises are better than others for those with a history of knee pain.
-Many exercises can be modified to fit your specific needs.
+Your physical therapist will modify exercises to fit your specific needs.

 What Kind of Physical Therapist Do I Need?